-29. Researchers working in the field of health or social care must comply with the UK policy framework for health and social care research involving patients, service users or their relatives or carers.
+41. Researchers working in the field of health or social care must comply with the UK policy framework for health and social care research21.
+The policy framework applies to health and social care research involving patients, service users or their relatives or carers.
 This includes research involving them indirectly, for example using information that the NHS or social care services have collected about them.
-Researchers should check whether their research should undergo ethics review via the Health Research Authority13.
+Researchers should check whether their research should undergo ethics review via the Health Research Authority22.
 Under the UK Policy Framework, the researcher carries defined responsibilities as does the School in its capacity as the employer of the investigator.
 In addition to the ethics procedures outlined here, documentation will be held on record demonstrating compliance with the UK Policy Framework.
 The Director of the Research Division will provide written confirmation of compliance on behalf of the School, as required by the UK Policy Framework, seeking advice from the Chair of the Research Ethics Committee where necessary.